Felony convictions in Oregon

 Employment Programs and Resources

+Employment Access CenterAt Central City Concern’s Employment Access Center, clients can work with a specialist to find meaningful employment and build skills for success.
 For those who are already a CCC client, ask a case manager or other CCC program staff for a referral to one-on-one employment services.
+For those who are not currently a CCC client, please call to learn more.
+Services include:

 Job readiness training